Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 C. Mental Health & Eco-Anxiety

 The eco-anxiety trend is emerging because of climate insecurity and environmental devastation.
-Individuals and especially the youths are said to have feelings of hopelessness and fear and anxiety towards the future of this earth.
-Post-traumatic stress disorder (PTSD), depression and enduring psychological trauma are additional disorders among the victims of Climate Disasters.
+Individuals and especially the youths are feelings hopelessness, fear and anxiety for the future health.
+Post-traumatic stress disorder (PTSD), depression and enduring psychological trauma are additional disorders among the Climate Disasters.

 Eco-anxiety is increasingly studied in journals like The Lancet.